 About Me

-I am AHdark, a full-stack developer focused on the development of web and client business systems, while also having a certain understanding of embedded development, machine learning, algorithms, and more.
+I’m AHdark, a full-stack developer specializing in web and client-side business systems.
+I also have a solid foundation in embedded development, machine learning, algorithms, and more.

-Born in 2007, I got my first computer in 2012 and began to learn about computers.
-I started learning computer programming (C++) in 2014 and began to engage in web full-stack development in 2020.
-I started learning OI content around 2017 and participated in algorithm competitions.
+Born in 2007, I received my first computer in 2012, which sparked my interest in computing.
+I began learning programming with C++ in 2014 and delved into full-stack web development starting in 2020.
+Around 2017, I started exploring competitive programming (OI) and actively participated in algorithm competitions.

-I am mainly active on GitHub[1], where I have open-sourced some projects and widely participated in community maintenance.
-Currently, I have hundreds of repositories on GitHub, mainly focused on web and workflow toolchains, etc. [2]
+I’m most active on GitHub[1], where I have open-sourced a number of projects and contributed to community maintenance efforts.
+Currently, I manage hundreds of repositories, primarily focused on web technologies, development toolchains, and workflow automation.[2]

 Skills